Project-MONAI/tutorials/nnunet/README.md

 nnunet_results: "./work_dir/nnUNet_trained_models" # optional
 ```

-Once the minimum input information is provided, user can use the following commands to start the process of the entire nnU-Net pipeline automatically (from model training to model ensemble).
+Once the minimum input information is provided, the user can use the following commands to start the process of the entire nnU-Net pipeline automatically (from model training to model ensemble).

 ```bash
 python -m monai.apps.nnunet nnUNetV2Runner run --input_config='./input.yaml'